Costumes and high drama: Darts is now ready to break the United States

 The teenage sensation burst onto the scene at last year’s World Championship, reaching the final when he was just 16 and becoming the youngest ever finalist in the process.

-The English teenager has continued his amazing form this season and has helped boost the reputation of the sport.
+The English teenager has continued his amazing form this season, becoming the youngest ever world champion at age 17 and helping to boost the reputation of the sport even more.

 Hearn, Porter and Citera all refer to the “Luke Littler effect” when talking about how much darts has grown in the last year and all agree that an American equivalent would be the golden egg in their pursuit to establish darts in the North American psyche.